wmacmill/choresnap/wp-content/plugins/wp-job-manager/readme.txt

 6. Job listings in admin.

 == Changelog ==

+= 1.23.9 =
+* Fixed editing content with wp_editor.
+Can no longer be passed to function already escaped.

+= 1.23.8 =
+* Fix - Security: XSS issue in account signin.
+* Tweak - Update new account email text.

 = 1.23.7 =
 * Fix - 4.3 issue showing "Description is a required field" due to editor field.